treiff86/shitters-terminal/README.md

-🧻 Shitters Terminal (USDSHT)
+🧻 Shitcore Terminal (USDSHT)

 The first Layer 1 blockchain built exclusively for Meme 3.0, toxic speedruns, and absolute, pristine, developer-coordinated exits.

-Welcome to the Shitters Terminal (USDSHT)—the ultimate, hyper-interactive, completely self-contained browser playground that simulates the pure, unadulterated madness of the modern decentralized web.
+Welcome to the Shitcore Terminal (USDSHT)—the ultimate, hyper-interactive, completely self-contained browser playground that simulates the pure, unadulterated madness of the modern decentralized web.

 Why get actually rugged on-chain when you can simulate the exact feeling of losing your life savings to a pre-teen developer, accompanied by gorgeous canvas-based charts, procedural Twitter shills, and rich retro synthesizer audio engines?